Brennall/HFH-SRD/Chapter02.md

 In addition to these abilities, dwarves are particularly hardy people.
 The target values for all their saving throws versus Blast/Breath are reduced by 3, while the target values for all their other saving throws are reduced by 4.
 These adjustments are already factored into the saving throws on the Dwarven Vaultguard Attack and Saving Throws table below.
 Dwarf characters will speak the Common and Dwarvish tongue and, because of their frequent interaction underground with these monsters, dwarves can also speak Goblin, Gnome, and Kobold.

 When a dwarven vaultguard reaches 9th level (Vaultlord), he can attract dwarves from far and wide by constructing his own underground vault.
-Dwarves usually live in clans, so dwarves of the character’s clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
+Dwarves usually live in clans, so dwarves of the character's clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
 A total of 3d6x10 1st level NPCs of the same race will move in to help maintain and defend the vault at no cost to the character.
 A dwarven vaultguard is expected to employ only soldiers of dwarven descent, but may hire members of other races for other tasks.
 Additional rules for dwarven vaults are detailed in the Campaign chapter.

 ### Template:      	     Goblin Slayer

 Proficiencies: 	     Goblin-Slaying, Caving

-Starting Equipment:  Dwarven battle axe, brace of 3 hand axes, rust-free banded plate armor, large steel shield with painted vault insignia, backpack, 2 week’s iron rations, lantern, 2 flasks of military oil, 3 flasks of common oil, tinder box
+Starting Equipment:  Dwarven battle axe, brace of 3 hand axes, rust-free banded plate armor, large steel shield with painted vault insignia, backpack, 2 week's iron rations, lantern, 2 flasks of military oil, 3 flasks of common oil, tinder box

 This pre-generated template represents a dwarven vaultguard specializing in fighting goblins, kobolds, and other denizens of the darkness below.
 The template is ready for adventure.
-However, if your dwarven vaultguard’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your dwarven vaultguard's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Dwarven Vaultguard Level Progression